-The Greater Mapungubwe Transfrontier Conservation Area has become the cultural TFCA.
+Greater Mapungubwe, measuring 5 909 km2, has become the cultural TFCA.
 Visitors flock to the area not only to see the magnificent sandstone formations, the wide variety of trees – notably the enormous baobab – and game and birdlife, but also to experience a kinship with past generations.
 The cultural resources of the Limpopo-Shashe basin are generally associated with Iron Age settlements of around 1200 AD.
-The similarity of ivory objects, pottery remains and imported glass beads excavated at different sites spread across the modern international borders of Botswana, South Africa and Zimbabwe, attests to the cultural affinity of the people that lived in the Limpopo-Shashe basin during the Iron Age.
+The similarity of ivory objects, pottery remains and imported glass beads excavated at different sites spread across the modern international borders of Botswana, South Africa and Zimbabwe, attests to the cultural affinity of the people who lived in the Limpopo-Shashe basin during the Iron Age.

 The Mapungubwe World Heritage Site is a major attraction park and was home to the famous gold rhino - a symbol of the power of the King of the Mapungubwe people who inhabited the Limpopo River Valley between 900 AD and 1300 AD.
 At that time Mapungubwe had developed into the largest kingdom on the subcontinent.
 It is believed that a highly sophisticated civilisation, which traded with Arabia, Egypt, India and China, existed at Mapungubwe.

 The Mapungubwe Cultural Landscape was proclaimed a World Heritage Site in July 2003.
-Peace Parks Foundation, De Beers, the National Parks Trust and WWF-SA assisted SANParks by facilitating negotiations with landowners and buying up farmland to consolidate the core area of South Africa’s contribution to the proposed TFCA.
+With the assistance of Peace Parks Foundation, De Beers, the National Parks Trust and WWF-SA, South African National Parks (SANParks) negotiated with landowners and bought up farmland to consolidate the core area of South Africa’s contribution to the proposed TFCA.
 Mapungubwe National Park was officially opened on 24 September 2004.